This post may contain affiliate links, and they are no cost to you!

 To make it easier for you.
 You can buy our bullet budget journal to list out all of your spending.
 It will allow you to lay it all out.

+Remove your card from any where online that you have it automatically at like Amazon or Wal-Mart or even your favorite clothing store.
 This extra step that it takes you to grab your card out of your purse or wallet is a good one to break a habit.
 It will allow you to really think about your purchase.
-Remove your card from automatic on any retail store or well Amazon.
+So remove your card from automatic on any retail store online or well Amazon.

 A great way to really teach yourself a new habit.
 It is so good!